Anthropic LLM¶

 |---|---|---|---|---|

-| model | True | STRING | Anthropic model to use.
-If the service cannot resolve the exact name, the node uses an internal fallback mapping for well-known Claude models. | claude-3-7-sonnet-20250219 |
+| model | True | STRING | The Anthropic model to use.
+Choose from available options; the node provides fallback mappings for common Claude variants if direct names are not available. | claude-3-5-sonnet-20241022 |

-| temperature | True | FLOAT | Controls randomness.
-Lower is more deterministic; higher is more creative. | 0.5 |
+| temperature | True | FLOAT | Controls randomness of the output.
+Lower values make responses more deterministic; higher values make them more creative. | 0.5 |

-| max_tokens | True | INT | Maximum number of tokens to generate in the response. | 1024 |
+| max_tokens | True | INT | Maximum number of tokens to generate in the response.
+Actual limits may depend on the selected model. | 1024 |

-| input_2 | False | STRING | Optional extra text input for composing prompts. | User profile or preferences |
+| input_2 | False | STRING | Optional auxiliary input to provide extra context or variables to your prompt. | Conversation history text |

-| input_3 | False | STRING | Optional extra text input for composing prompts. | Knowledge base excerpt |
+| input_3 | False | STRING | Optional auxiliary input to provide extra context or variables to your prompt. | Knowledge base excerpt |

-| input_4 | False | STRING | Optional extra text input for composing prompts. | Structured context or instructions |
+| input_4 | False | STRING | Optional auxiliary input to provide extra context or variables to your prompt. | Task parameters JSON |

 Outputs¶